robstave/d3-notebook/crashCourse/intro/page2.md

 }
 ~~~~~

-The select all returns the selection of 4 elements and the data call joins the data to the elements.
+The selectAll returns the selection of 4 elements and the data call joins the data to the elements.
 Function calls from that point on will refer to "d" as the data.
 In this case, the value of the data will determine "r".

 [https://www.d3indepth.com/datajoins/](https://www.d3indepth.com/datajoins/) goes a little more in depth here.